 Using walk over weighing and remote camera monitoring to identify key management triggers and reduce costs

-The objectives of the Walk over weighing (WOW) project are to:
+The objectives of the Richmond walk over weigh (WOW) project are to:

 - Demonstrate the effectiveness of walk over weighing equipment to help producers pinpoint timing of sale.

 - Identify trigger points for making key management decisions for timing of supplementation and gauge effectiveness of supplementation e.g. ‘when cattle liveweights plateau, start feeding supplement’ or ‘when pasture dry matter digestibility reaches 50%, start feeding’.